 - Die Kinder in der Schule werden heute keine Hausaufgaben bekommen.

-In case you are using an adverb in your sentence that makes it sure for everybody that the action of the sentence will happen in the future like “morgen”, “nächste Woche”, “im Januar” you do not necessarily use future tense and could express it as follows:
+In case you are using an adverb in your sentence that makes it sure for everybody that the action of the sentence will happen in the future you do not necessarily use future tense.
+These words are for example “morgen” (tomorrow), “nächstes Jahr” (next year), “im Dezember” (in December) and could express it as follows:

 - Morgen gehe ich in den Supermarkt.